-But there are a number of other KPIs you should be tracking in order to execute a more successful digital marketing strategy — helping you to identify which campaigns and tactics are having the biggest impact so you can reach your sales and marketing goals.
+While many think these common KPIs are the best indicators of success, there are a number of other marketing KPIs that will help your business lead a more successful digital marketing strategy.
+The right marketing KPIs help you identify which campaigns and tactics have the biggest impact on whether you reach (or fail to reach) your sales and marketing goals.

 No one wants to support a marketing activity that’s losing their company money.
 By tracking the right marketing KPIs, your company will be able to make the right adjustments to various strategies and budgets.